EU-Actors: European Council

 Semi-presidential system

-Current Government: Majority Coalition consisting of the Social Democratic Party (SDP / PES), the Centre Party (ALDE), Green League (EGP), the Swedish People's Party of Finland (RE) and Left Alliance (GUE-NGL/ VAS)
+Current Government: Majority Coalition consisting of the National Coalition Party (KOK), Finn's Party (ECR associates), Swedish People's Party of Finland (RKP), Christian Democrats (CD)

 Legislative period: 4 years